-Geosynthetic inclusions within a soil mass can provide a reinforcement function by developing tensile forces which contribute to the stability of the geosynthetic-soil composite (a reinforced soil structure).
-Design and construction of stable slopes and retaining structures within space constraints are aspects of major economical significance in geotechnical engineering projects.
-For example, when geometry requirements dictate changes of elevation in a highway project, the engineer faces a variety of distinct alternatives for designing the required earth structures.
-Traditional solutions have been either a concrete retaining wall or a conventional, relatively flat, unreinforced slope (Figure 27.2).
+Geosynthetic inclusions within a soil mass can provide a reinforcement function by developing tensile forces that contribute to the stability of the geosynthetic-soil composite (a reinforced soil structure).
+Design and construction of stable slopes and retaining structures within space constrains are major economical considerations in geotechnical engineering projects.
+For example, when geometry requirements dictate changes of elevation for a retaining wall, or dam project, the engineer faces a variety of distinct alternatives for designing the required earth structures.
+Traditional solutions have been either a near vertical concrete structure or a conventional, relatively flat, unreinforced slope (Figure 37.2).
 Although simple to design, concrete wall alternatives have generally led to elevated construction and material costs.
 On the other hand, the construction of unreinforced embankments with flat slope angles dictated by stability considerations is an alternative often precluded in projects where design is controlled by space constraints.
+As shown in

-FIGURE 27.2 Reinforcement function of geosynthetics used to optimize the design of earth retaining structures.
+FIGURE 37.2 Reinforcement function of geosynthetics used to optimize the design of earth retaining structures: (a) concrete retaining wall; (b) reinforced wall; (c) reinforced slope; (d) unreinforced slope.